The Ultimate Guide to VA LoansUpdated: March 22, 2023

 VA Construction Loans

-The VA loan also provides a construction loan type.
+The VA loan offers a construction loan option as well.
 Construction loans allow veterans to finance the cost of constructing a new home.
 However, the majority of lenders do not do true VA construction loans.
 There are risks and additional hurdles that most lenders shy away from.

 What’s more common is the builder floating the loan or getting a short-term construction loan and refinancing it into a long-term VA loan at closing.